Last Updated on

 How REBT Relates to Positive Psychology

-While REBT was developed long before positive psychology arrived on the psychology scene (around 1998-99), they share many of the same goals and areas of focus.
-Of course, there are some areas of disagreement between the two, such as the strict focus on rationality in REBT versus the importance many positive psychologists place on feelings or even intuition, but in general they fit together quite well.
+While Rational Emotive Behavior Therapy was developed long before positive psychology arrived on the psychology scene (around 1998-99), they share many of the same goals and areas of focus.
+Of course, there are some areas of disagreement between the two, such as the strict focus on rationality in REBT versus the importance many positive psychologists place on feelings or even intuition, but in general, they fit together quite well.

-Upon review of REBT and positive psychology, it turns out they have a lot in common:
+Upon review of Rational Emotive Behavior Therapy and positive psychology, it turns out they have a lot in common: